hamptonhangingpork/vr_monitor/README.md

   * Create a webhook for your desired channel - Edit Channel -> Integration -> Webhooks -> New Webhook

 - kw_list
   * Add keywords to monitor here.
-Use quotes and seperate keywords by ',' - ex. ['kanye west', 'boldy james']
+Place keywords inside quotes and seperate keywords by ',' - ex. ['kanye west', 'boldy james'] - use lowercase when adding keywords

 - myid
   * Get your Discord user id - Turn on Discord dev mode (https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord/) -> Right-click on your profile in the member pane -> Copy ID